rackerlabs/support-how-to/content/how-to/cloud-servers/grep-basics/index.md

 # vim /test
 ```

-When the editor opens, enter the folloiwng lines:
+When the editor opens, enter the following lines:

 ```sh
 1 Hi